gian-solo/gian-solo.github.io/_posts/2019-01-30-got-laid-off-rockstar-do-these-next.md

 But what I found out after a few days was, everything was going to be okay.

 I was young, completely naive and didn't understand the business model and why it runs the way it does.
-Fast forward to a few jobs later and running my own company, I'm now completely woke and versed in the ways of running a successful business.
-Unfortunately, lay-offs are sometimes a necessary evil in order for a company to restructure, restrategize or re-envision the dream.
+Fast forward to a few jobs later and I'm now completely versed in the ways of running a successful business, after running my own.
+Unfortunately, lay-offs are a necessary evil sometimes in order for a company to scale or survive, and this is the cutthroat part of living someone else's dream.
+Call it a restructure, re-rganization or reduction, jobs are not safe and are first to go, plain and simple.

 <a href="http://www.dpbolvw.net/click-8982858-10777962" target="_top">
 <img src="http://www.ftjcfx.com/image-8982858-10777962" width="728" height="90" alt="" border="0"/></a>